 Wing Chun at Australasian Wing Chun Kung Fu Organisation

-The Australasian Wing Chun Kung Fu Organisation has incorporated the teaching of each of these versions across its grading system.
+The Australasian Wing Chun Kung Fu Organisation has incorporated the teaching of both the Foshan and Hong Kong systems into the school curriculum.